 “Sunday Morning” takes us to Metroparks Toledo, in Ohio, where wild turkeys are keeping a low profile.
 Videographer: Alex Goetz.

 The towering trees in Gabon’s mangrove swamps have helped to make the Central African country one of the world’s few net absorbers of carbon.
 However, many are under threat from urbanization, with former swamps being illegally cleared for construction.

 The ospreys are having a housing crisis.
 They want to nest up high, but there are not enough spots for the birds that have come to breed.
 The only way for the young, less-experienced birds to get a good nest site is to steal one.

-“Sunday Morning” takes us to Mason County, Texas, for a look at bluebonnets and wildflowers.
+“Sunday Morning” takes us to Lake O’ The Pines in east Texas at sunrise.
 Videographer: Scot Miller.

 Lake O’ the Pines is a reservoir on Big Cypress Bayou, also known as Big Cypress Creek, chiefly in Marion County, Texas, USA.
 The reservoir also occupies a small part of Upshur and Morris Counties.
 The dam is located approximately 8.5 miles west of Jefferson.